Male Fertility Doc

 As a man, it’s natural for your levels of testosterone, the male sex hormone, to drop as you age.
 However, this change in hormone levels can produce a number of unpleasant side effects, from erectile dysfunction (ED) to decreased bone density.
-Board-certified urologist Eric K. Seaman, M.D., in Millburn, New Jersey, offers male hormone replacement therapy (HRT) to treat low levels of testosterone, whatever the cause, with many patients seeing results within weeks.
+Board-certified urologist Eric K. Seaman, M.D., in Denville and Millburn, New Jersey, offers male hormone replacement therapy (HRT) to treat low levels of testosterone, whatever the cause, with many patients seeing results within weeks.
 For more information on male hormone replacement therapy, call the Male Fertility Doc office or make an appointment online today.

 Male hormone replacement therapy, also called testosterone or androgen replacement therapy, is used to supplement your body’s natural supply of the male sex hormone testosterone when it doesn’t produce enough on its own.
 Your body needs testosterone for: